-In recent years for the detection of listeria the use of real-time PCR (RTi-PCR), in combination with traditional culture, Listeria has also been explored.
+Listeria has also been explored.
 Through PCR Listeria specific genes should be amplified and quantifying is done by the fluorescent probe attached to the DNA fragments.
-Within a few hours low numbers of the bacteria can also be detected as opposed to the several days it takes to complete traditional plating techniques.
-For best use, RTi-PCR should be combined with the traditional methods so that isolates can be obtained from the traditional method for strain typing.
 For the straight detection of L. monocytogenes in food PCR is not suitable because it lacks the essential sensitivity.